Cloud-Schematics/fs2020/README.md

 ## Task 3: Apply the Plan

 You now should have a Workspace created.
 The next step will be to Generate a Plan of your workspace template.
 Click "Generate plan" to create a Terraform execution plan.
+No resources will actually be created, but Schematics will go through the process of simulating the resource creation for the plan.

 ![Workspace Name](docs/generate-plan-execution.png)

+Click on the "View log" link to see the progress of the executing plan.
+The log will tail as each of the resources go through their steps.
+When the log completes, you should see a log output stating the number of resources that will be added, changed and destroyed.
+For this plan, only resources should be added.

 ![Workspace Name](docs/generate-plan-execution-log.png)

 ![Workspace Name](docs/workspace-summary.png)

+Now let's execute the plan to create the resources.
+Click the "Apply plan" button.
+Resources should not start to be provisioned.
+Like the "Generating Plan" step, you can also view the progress within the "View log" link while resources are being created.
+If any errors arise, you should see the reason within the log.
+This initial plan template should not have any issues, so if you have an issue, you may need to check your permissions and credentials.

 ## Task 4: Modify the Plan (optional)